WyattShawDal/ENGM-4620-PyProject/README.md

 A repository holding the contents of the Major Python Project

-Computer Vision Sign Language practice tool
+Computer Vision Sign Language Personal Trainer

 The Project uses a custom trained Resnet50 Model to make infer the sign being shown in the image